SigmaHQ/sigma-specification/appendix_modifer.md

 * `wide`: Alias for `utf16le` modifier
 * `utf16`: Prepends a [byte order mark](https://en.wikipedia.org/wiki/Byte_order_mark) and encodes UTF16, e.g. `cmd` > `FF FE 63 00 6d 00 64 00` (only used in combination with base64 modifiers)
 * `windash`: Add a new variant where all `-` occurrences are replaced with `/`.
 The original variant is also kept unchanged.
-* `cidr`: The value is handled as an IPv4 CIDR by backends (IPv6 is not supported, yet)
+* `cidr`: The value is handled as an CIDR by backends
 * `lt`: Field is less than the value
-* `lte`: Field is less or egal than the value
+* `lte`: Field is less or equal than the value
 * `gt`: Field is Greater than the value
-* `gte`: Field is Greater or egal than the value
+* `gte`: Field is Greater or equal than the value

 * `expand`: Modifier for expansion of placeholders in values.
-It replaces placeholder strings
+It replaces placeholder strings. (e.g. ..?)

 ## Types

-* `re`: value is handled as regular expression by backends.
-Currently, this is only supported by the Elasticsearch query string backend (*es-qs*).
-Further (like Splunk) are planned or have to be implemented by contributors with access to the target systems.
+* `re`: value is handled as a regular expression by backends.